hyperledger/identus-cloud-agent/cloud-agent/client/README.md

 ## Cloud-agent lifecycle

-`prism-client-generator` creates the clients after the `Cloud-agent-v*` tag is created.
+`identus-client-generator` creates the clients after the `cloud-agent-v*` tag is created.

 ## Supported clients